Cowleys Pest Services Before & After Photos

 Click on a photo to enlarge.

-Due to the builders gap, the home is still vulnerable to future nuisance wildlife and bird infestations.
-To solve that, we installed Pest-Blok over the builders gap.
+To exclude the squirrels, as well as any other nuisance wildlife or nuisance birds, we installed Pest-Blok over the builders gap.
 Pest-Blok doesn't restrict airflow, undergoes a silicone-protected polyester coating process that makes it last longer, and guards the home against squirrels, pests, birds, and all other nuisance wildlife.

 Installing Door Sweeps to Keep Rodents Out in Freehold, NJ